TotallyInformation/node-red-contrib-uibuilder/README.md

 You are now ready to edit the front-end html/javascript/css if you wish and to add logic in Node-RED to provide inputs and handle outputs.

-Please see the [First-timers walkthrough](https://totallyinformation.github.io/node-red-contrib-uibuilder/#/walkthrough1) in the documenand the [Introduction Video](https://www.youtube.com/watch?v=IVWR_3cx05A) for more help to get started.
+Please see the [First-timers walkthrough](https://totallyinformation.github.io/node-red-contrib-uibuilder/#/walkthrough1) in the documentation the [Introduction Video](https://www.youtube.com/watch?v=IVWR_3cx05A) for more help to get started.
 Also try out the built-in example flows.

 ---